-Dealing Day means (i) the 14th day of each month, except where that day is not a Business Day when the Dealing Day will be the next following Business Day and (ii) the last Business Day of the month;
+Dealing Day means the 14th day of each month, except where that day is not a Business Day when the Dealing Day will be the next following Business Day, the last Business Day of the month, or any other Business Day at the ACD's discretion, agreed with the Depositary.

-Depositary means Natwest Trustee & Depositary Services Limited, the depositary of the Company.
+Depositary means NatWest Trustee & Depositary Services Limited, the depositary of the Company.